Workday/canvas-kit/README.md

 ## Version Support

 At any given time, we support three major versions of Canvas Kit: previous, current, and next.
-Each of these have different levels of support.
+Each of these has different levels of support.

 The previous major version is stable for production and will receive patch updates as needed, but there will be no new features added.
 Patch releases are automatically deployed upon merge by GitHub Actions.

-The current major version is also stable and receives new feature and patch updates.
+The current major version is also stable and receives new features and patch updates.
 Patch releases are automatically deployed upon merge by GitHub Actions, and minor releases are manually deployed at the end of each sprint.

-The next major version is typically an unstable environment and has major breaking changes.
+The next major version is typically an unstable environment that has major breaking changes.
 You are welcome to pull this version down for local development and experimentation, but we generally recommend against using it in production until the first stable version has been released.